Surrender at Caserta: Surrender

 On 26 April, Wolff convinced Marshal Rodolfo Graziani, the Minister of Defence of the Italian Social Republic and Commander-in-Chief of the Army Group Liguria, to sign a surrender document of the German and RSI forces under his command equivalent to the German surrender document.
 Graziani signed the surrender document and gave it to Wolff and later endorsed them to Major Wenner.
-On 29 April, Graziani handed himself on General Crittenberger's US IV Corps.
+On 29 April, Graziani handed himself in to General Crittenberger's US IV Corps.

 German Commander-in-Chief of Army Group C Heinrich von Vietinghoff had noted on 28 April that fighting would cease within one or two days regardless of negotiations, the German troops having neither arms nor ammunition left.
 Further destruction was thus unlikely, Army Group C having decided already on 11 April not to carry out Hitler's scorched earth policy.

 The surrender ceremony was held at Caserta.
 The German delegations were received by the Allied representatives, then the Allied representatives asked the two officers to present their credentials, Lt.
 Col. Schweinitz stated that he was acting on behalf of Vietinghoff, while Major Wenner stated that he was acting on behalf of Wolff, Wenner adds that he was also acting on behalf of Graziani.
 They were then given the surrender document in which the two accepted.

 At 1400, Lt.
 Col. Schweinitz signed the surrender document on behalf of General Vietinghoff, then Major Wenner signed on behalf of SS Obergruppenführer Wolff and Marshal Graziani.
 For the Allies, Lt.
 Gen. Morgan signed on behalf of Field Marshal Alexander.
 On 1 May, Graziani ordered the Army Group Liguria to surrender, while all German and RSI forces in Italy surrendered a day after.

 The Soviets were present at the signing event.
 The Soviet Military Command sent General Aleksei Kislenko to Caserta to witness the signing ceremony after the Soviets protested the secret negotiations between the other Allies and the German and RSI forces in Northern Italy.
 Polish Lt.
-Vraeveskj was also present to witness the signing ceremony.
+Wrajewski was also present to witness the signing ceremony.